theRealAph/ScopeLocals/README.md

 business logic to handle service requests with trusted components such as a database driver providing data persistence, and a logging framework that records progress or noteworthy events.
 Such server components often need to share data between themselves, independent from the business logic.
-For example, as a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
+As a security measure, the server might allocate a `Permissions` token  to each thread that handles a request.
 The server components would use the token to restrict access to the operations they provide.